-Family 2.

-Patient 1, (BWS) was the third of four children born when the mother was 35 years of age.
+In Family 2, Patient 1, (BWS) was the third of four children born when the mother was 35 years of age.
 He was born at 32 weeks of gestation with a birth weight of 1700g, following a diagnosis of preeclampsia in his mother.
 The placenta was described as showing mesenchymal dysplasia.
 He had an uneventful neonatal period, requiring tube feeding initially but not ventilation, and was discharged at 4 weeks of age.
 He was admitted following an episode of apnoea at 3 months, and at that time was diagnosed with macroglossia, though surgical resection was not performed.
 He was also noted to have an umbilical hernia, undescended testes and hemihypertrophy.
 A diagnosis of BWS was made and confirmed on routine NHS testing to show hypomethylation at ICR2.
 He had an episode of pneumonia at 5 months and was diagnosed with asthma.
 He had delayed development, walking at 18 months, and was diagnosed with speech delay and subsequently dyslexia and dyscalculia.
 He required an educational statement and is currently educated at a special school.
 On examination at 8 years five months, his height was 126.5cm (25th), weight 28.9kg (50-75) and OFC 54cm (90th) and by 13 years his height was 161.7cm (75th centile) and weight 55kg (90th centile).
 He had a naevus flammeus on his forehead.
 He was noted to have asymmetry, with the right side of the face, tongue, and right leg being larger than the left (2cm difference in foot length), and showed a mild positional scoliosis.

-Patient 2 was the fourth of four children born when mother was 39 years of age.
+Patient 2 in Family 2 was the fourth of four children born when mother was 39 years of age.
 Pregnancy was normal with a birth weight of 3118g at term.
 He fed well but made a rapid gain in weight.
 Obesity was diagnosed at 16 weeks, when he weighed 9.22kg (>99.6th centile).
 At 11 months he weighed 14.2kg and a diagnosis of BWS was considered because of excessive weight gain and a forehead naevus flammeus; but routine testing was negative.
 He walked at 17 months and started to say single words at two years, but did not progress to speaking in sentences until 4 years, and marked expressive speech delay was diagnosed.
 He required special education, with an educational statement of need.
 At the age of eight years and six months, he had markedly unusual behaviour, with extreme separation anxiety such that he was able to attend school only on three mornings a week.
 He was diagnosed with autism, with episodes of severe anger.
 He was constantly hungry, but did report satiety after eating, and there was no history of stealing food.
 He suffered from gastrointestinal reflux and severe constipation.
 His general health was good.
 On examination aged 8 years and 6 months his OFC was 58cm (98-99.6th centile), his height at 134.8cm was on the 75th centile, and his weight was 54.4kg well above the 99.6th centile.
 He had a round face with long, narrow palpebral fissures, a short nose with anteverted nares, normal ears and tongue, no clinical asymmetry.
 He had hyperextensible fingers but no evidence of shortening of the metacarpals.
 He was prepubertal.
 The rest of the examination was normal.

 There were two older sibs with normal development and growth (male and female) born 3 years and 2 years before patient 1.
 The older male sib had mild anxiety in early childhood but is doing well at school with well above average educational attainment.
 Mother suffered 1 miscarriage before patient 1 and 3 miscarriages before patient 2.